 Enable centralized authoring of vendor data driven by an efficient governance model

 Streamline vendor onboarding, compliance, as well as credit and legal risk assessment

-To further increase the data quality of your vendor records, you can integrate your MDM solution with third-party sources and data providers such as Dun & Bradstreet, Experian and Loqate.
+To further increase the data quality of your vendor records, you can integrate your master data management solution with third-party sources and data providers such as Dun & Bradstreet, Experian and Loqate.

 Connecting first-party data with Dun & Bradstreet can help you build robust customer profiles and gain a clearer view of customers and vendors.
 Use Experian to validate email-addresses and Loqate for address verification.